leomarcov/labadmin/README.md

     * Config firewall settings.
     * Send a disk partition imagin.
     * Other administrative task, like software installation, user accounts, process management, Windows activation, etc.
   * Monitorization of action execution status.
+If any error has ocurred in some host is noticed.
   * It's easy to create your own actions using Bash script or Powershell languages.

 ## Working schema